Olivier Asmaker: Career

 On 18 May 2001, in the first stage of the Tour de Picardie, Asmaker was in a breakaway with several other well known riders, such as David Millar, Sylvain Chavanel, Robbie McEwen, Baden Cooke or Iñigo Landaluze.
 Asmaker attacked in the last kilometre and won the stage.
 He took the leader's jersey and kept it until the end of the race, in spite of the unceasing attacks of David Millar.

 CSC-Tiscali obtained an invitation for the Tour de France thanks to his performance partly.
 But in a short descent of stage 1 of the Grand Prix du Midi Libre, he fell and broke his collarbone, so was unable to start the race.

 In 2002, he raced a lot with his friend Laurent Jalabert.
 On April, he finished third in the Tour de Picardie.
 He was not selected to ride the Tour de France, after being replaced.

-He raced his last race as professional was in the 2002 Paris–Tours, where he was part of a 150 kilometer breakaway with his teammate Jakob Piil, who won the race ahead of Jacky Durand.
+He raced his last race as professional was in the 2002 Paris–Tours, where he was part of a 150 kilometre breakaway with his teammate Jakob Piil, who won the race ahead of Jacky Durand.

 At the end of the season, his contract wasn't renewed.
 He sought out another team, but was unable to find one.
 In 2003, he returned in the amateurs with the US Montauban team.
 On his first race, he won the GP de Montastruc ahead of the best riders of the Pyrenees region.
 The following year, he won the GP of Vougy solo and the first stage of the Tour des Deux-Sèvres.

 At the end of the 2005 season, he ended his career to devote himself to his future job as a policeman near Toulouse.